greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/greenplum_fdw.html.md

 in the `OPTIONS` clause when you create the server.
 Set `<num>` to the number of segments in the the remote Greenplum Database cluster.
 If you do not provide the `num_segments` option, the default value is the number of segments on the local Greenplum Database cluster.

-The following example command creates a server named `gpc1_testdb` that will be used to access tables residing in the database named `testdb` on the remote 8-segment Greenplum Database cluster whose master is running on the host `gpc1_master`, port `5432`:
+The following example command creates a server named `gpc1_testdb` that will be used to access tables residing in the database named `testdb` on the remote 8-segment Greenplum Database cluster whose coordinator is running on the host `gpc1_coordinator`, port `5432`:

 ```
 CREATE SERVER gpc1_testdb FOREIGN DATA WRAPPER greenplum_fdw
-    OPTIONS (host 'gpc1_master', port '5432', dbname 'testdb', mpp_execute 'all segments', num_segments '8');
+    OPTIONS (host 'gpc1_coordinator', port '5432', dbname 'testdb', mpp_execute 'all segments', num_segments '8');
 ```

 ### <a id="user_mapping"></a>Creating a User Mapping